tukcps/jAADD/README.md

+> Consider migrating to the Multiplatform Version of the AADD library.
+It has much more features e.g. consideratin of FP traps, roundoff errors, multi-threaded solving, etc.
+> It can be found in the following repository https://github.com/tukcps/Multiplatform-AADD (v4.0+).
+>
+> Main novelties: Multiplatform (also shared libraries for, e.g., C++); Artifacts are in Maven repository; integration of other solvers, and more.

 # jAADD v3.0

-V3 of jAADD will be published soon.
-Here.
-V3 separates textual expressions from the pure computational library and will offer the following features; hence, V3 will be more compact.
+V3 separates textual expressions from the pure computational library and will offer the following features; hence, V3 is more compact.

 - Re-worked API of base classes to completely get rid of nullable fields.
     + A node is EITHER a leaf (with no childs) OR an internal with true and false childs.